kwan22/consistency/science.md

   > The massive frame windows on 3-tile alignment might seem like overkill, but they reduce sensitivity to horizontal trajectories or other factors that influence the time at which the corner is reached.
 The actual frame windows for the above midair super/demohyper at 3-tile elevation gain may be less than 8f because of horizontal considerations and seekers, but they allow slightly different trajectories approaching the corner to still be viable.

 ## Dash attack leniency

+Summary: dash attack leniency can be used to relax precision on wallbounces, usually at the cost of a small amount of timeloss.

 Dash attack leniency here refers to the 6 frames after a dash ends while still retaining some properties of a dash.
 The key properties of interest here are
 1. regain aerial control